pvnlubenia/MODERN/README.txt

 ==========================================================================================

 Matlab was used to develop the function used here.

-The function ode_to_crn returns the chemical reaction network corresponding to a system of ordinary differential equations (ODEs) with mass action kinetics.
+The function odetoCRN returns the chemical reaction network corresponding to a system of ordinary differential equations (ODEs) with mass action kinetics.
 If the system does not satisfy the Hars-Toth criterion, a message appears stating what needs to be added in a flux.
 Furthermore, the output variable 'ode' allows the user to view the complete system of ODEs with all the species and fluxes listed in the 'species' and 'flux' fields, respectively.